AtulanZaman/gitlab-kas-gke/README.md

 - This example assumes SaaS offering of Gitlab KAS server is used "wss://kas.gitlab.com".
 For a self-managed server, the endpoint will be different
 - The product namespace is created here for giving an example.
 Remove it for implementation.
 - Networking and proxy settings between cluster and Gitlab agent can be configured in the helm chart value.
 Documentation reference is provided in `main.tf`.
+- This solution assumes that the product namespaces are created separately.Before adding a manifest YAML file for a new namespace ensure that the namespace is created.
 - Host the agentk image in an Artifact Registry and set the reference to that in the variables rather than pulling it from Gitlab's registry.

 ## Variables to configure (Example)